chainwayxyz/citrea-docs/community/README.md

 - [Code of Conduct](./citrea-meetups/code-of-conduct.md)
 - [Resources](./citrea-meetups/resources.md)

-To become a Citrea meetup organizer and contribute to the ecosystem, please read the links above first.
+To become a Citrea Meetup organizer and contribute to the ecosystem, please read the links above first.
 Then, you can fill out the [application form](https://forms.gle/saqyYXqQLZksiQWG9).
 Citrea team will evaluate your application and get back to you shortly.